SaifAslan/SOA-Project/Users-Service/README.md

 1- create python virtual environment (using command palete in vs code) 2- check requirements.txt file for required Flask and Flask-Restful modules (use "pip install" command) 3- navigate to the "api" folder
-4- run "python -m flask run" in terminal
+4- run "python -m flask run -p 5000" in terminal